descostesn/BioinformaticSkills/README.md

 I am making use of R and Bioconductor extensively.
 Most of my scripts are structured in the following manner:

-  1. A brief description and the date (MM/YYYY) of development.
+  1. A brief description and the date (MM/YYYY) of development
   2. A parameter section with a description of each argument used
   3. A functions section
   4. A main section